Morten Schønfeldt

 and played 119 matches for the national team between 1988 and 1994.
 He participated at the 1993 World Men's Handball Championship.

 He is a son of Norway international handballer Erik Schønfeldt.

 Morten Schønfeldt also coached Nordstrand IF's women's team among others.

+Awards

+Schønfeldt was selected player of the year in Norway in 1993.
+He was awarded Håndballstatuetten from the Norwegian Handball Federation in 2013.